 - Ringing them on 0800 408 7825 to have a chat about your situation.

-- Filling out our claims form online to receive a response at your nearest availability.
+- Fill out our claims form online to receive a response at your earliest availability.

 - Talking with an adviser via our live chat pop-up box for a reply instantly.